Windsooon/awesome-youtube-category/README.md

 - No updates for more than one years.
 - Deprecated

 Your contributions are always welcome!
-Thank you for your suggestions! :smiley:
+Thank you for your suggestions!😀 I will keep some pull requests open if I'm not sure whether those libraries are awesome, you could vote for them by adding 👍 to them.
+Pull requests will be merged when their votes reach 15.

 ## License